rmonvfer/draex/README.md

 ## Output

-DRAEX outputs several files, let's review them one by one:
+DRAEX outputs several files, let's review them one by one

 ### The debug log

-This ~mess~ script generates an output log file (the one you **MUST** use when reporting bugs) that looks like the following:
+This ~~mess~~ script generates an output log file (the one you **MUST** use when reporting bugs) that looks like the following:

 ```
 [20190226-085731] |